IBM/codenet-minerva-code-analyzer/README.md

   -v, --verbose             Print logs to console.
   -h, --help                Show this help message and exit.
   -V, --version             Print version information and exit.
+  -t, --target-files        For each file user wants to perform source analysis on top of existing analysis.json

 ```